zykhoo/soc-server-conf/README.md

 4. You won't have sudo access.
 Contact system administrator if there is a need to install something on the server with sudo access.
 5. Check the server environment setup below.

+Users may use this vpn to access the SOC network: https://webvpn.comp.nus.edu.sg/

 ### Server Environment

 #### Editor